front-end-intermediate/5-express/readme.md

 [Test](http://localhost:3000/music) it at `http://localhost:3000/music`

 It didn't work.
-We need to restart the server with Control-c and `npm run start`.
+We need to restart the server with Control-c and `npm run start:dev`.

 Edit the second route to include a request variable and test in the browser: